Sunday, June 29, 2014

-Last star in the can, I headed to the den to watch the remainder of Svengoolie, who was showing a good one—Evil of Frankenstein—after a long dry spell.
+Last star in the can, I retired to the den to watch the remainder of Svengoolie, who was showing a good one—Evil of Frankenstein—after a long dry spell.
 A little Yell and a little Hammer horror and it was soon well after midnight and time for some shut-eye.
 As always, I didn't even peek at my images; that would wait for morning.

 Sunday morning, I did yet more fumbling on the way to getting my spectra calibrated (converting pixels to angstroms, that is), but I got ‘er done despite the fact that during our move I lost the RSpec cheat-sheet I’d made up.
 I still have a long way to go with spectroscopy and I am starting all over, but Vega, from what silly old Unk can tell, is my best spectrogram yet.
 RSpec was great.
 The Star Analyser was great.
 The ZWO was great.
 But what was the greatest despite its few blemishes was my wonderful old CG5.
 Long may she wave, muchachos, long may she wave.

 Next Time: Revenge of the Return of the Denkmeier…

 Destination Moon Night Five